MatasKirvaitis/csv-to-json/README.md

 To convert another file via client, the client can be stopped using Ctrl + C and launched again.

 ## Postman
-Optionally, the file can also be passed to the application via Postman using POST method for the URL 'http://localhost:1337/upload?headers=\<true or false>&&file=\<file name to use>'.
+Optionally, the file can also be passed to the application via Postman.

+Using POST method for the URL `http://localhost:1337/upload?headers=<true or false>&&file=<file name to use>`.

 Headers and name arguments are optional, headers will be set to false by default and a random default file name will be generated.